(With inputs from Praveen Bhargav and Ramki Sreenivasan)

 Even though you may not normally report or complain about any problems you see, and your driver / guide / resort manager might dissuade you, make it a point to formally complain about any violations seen before you head back home.
 Please note, ‘passing on information’ and ‘making a complaint’ are two different things.
 The former need not be taken seriously.
 You can visit the local forest office (typically the office of the Range Forest Officer) and hand over your complaint to the senior-most officer present.
 Photograph the letter for your records since you might not have access to a scanner (send us a copy).
 Also, make a more elaborate complaint to higher authorities (such as the Chief Wildlife Warden of the State) once you return home, attaching some relevant supporting images.

 Also, discuss the issue(s) with any active local NGO(s).
-The Resources section has a listing of active NGOs involved in wildlife conservation.

 Don’t want to be that proactive?
 Then, at least follow these simple guidelines.